Authorities, Boards and Commissions

 The Borough of Hightstown presently has the following vacancies available on our various Authorities, Boards or Commissions:

-Should you wish to volunteer, please apply by filing a Citizen Leadership Form with the Municipal Clerk.
-This form is available by clicking here or at the Municipal Clerk’s Office during regular office hours.
+If you wish to volunteer, please apply by filing a Citizen Leadership Form with the Municipal Clerk.
+This form is available here: Citizen Leadership Form or at the Municipal Clerk’s Office during regular office hours.

 Animal Welfare Committee

 Hometown Harvest Fair Committee

 please contact Trish Egan, email@example.com